bozgi/patine/README.md

 # Reading the mail

-I recommend using [Dovecot](https://dovecot.org).
+I recommend using [Dovecot](https://dovecot.org), this will definetly work.
 You will need to use Maildir.
 Dovecot also uses PAM, which is convenient.
 You can use the same certificates as earlier for TLS.
+I recommend IMAP over POP3.